Snapyou2/re-command/README.md

 ## Key Features

-*   **Multi-Source Recommendations:** Fetches music recommendations playlists from both ListenBrainz and Last.fm.
+*   **Multi-Source Recommendations:** Fetches music recommendations playlists from ListenBrainz, Last.fm, and LLM-powered suggestions (gemini/openrouter).
 Includes a built-in cron scheduling for weekly automated downloads
 *   **Dual Download Methods:** Supports both modern Streamrip v2 and legacy Deemix for downloading from Deezer
 *   **Fresh Releases Discovery:** Automatically shows newly released albums from ListenBrainz with a quick download button
 *   **Universal Link Downloads:** Download music straight to your sever with Spotify, YouTube, Deezer, and other platforms links using Songlink API integration